jroulet/cogwheel/docs/source/installation.rst

 From source
 -----------

 If you would like to modify the source code or try the latest development version, you should instead install from source.
-Note that you still have to install ``lalsimulation`` in the environment, which ``pip`` won't download automatically.
+In a virtual environment, do:

 .. code-block:: sh

-    # Create environment, install lalsimulation
-    conda create --name <environment_name> python-lalsimulation --channel conda-forge conda activate <environment_name>

-    # Download source and install
+    # Clone repository
     git clone git@github.com:jroulet/cogwheel.git
     cd cogwheel

+    # Create and activate virtual environment
+    conda env create -f environment.yaml
+    conda activate cogwheel-env

+    # Install cogwheel
     pip install -e .